Abizern/nscnlon/content/when-and-where.md

 date: "2018-03-19"
 ---

-The next event is on **Tuesday, 20th November, 2018**
+Because of the Christmas holidays The next event is on **Tuesday,11th November, 2018**.
+The _second_ tuesday, rather than the thid.

 ## When
-We meet on the third Tuesday of the month at around 7pm in a pub near Waterloo, Waterloo East and Southwark.
-It' a modern pub that does really nice sourdough pizza.
+We usually meet on the third Tuesday of the month at around 6.30pm in a pub near Waterloo, Waterloo East and Southwark.
+It' a modern place that does really nice sourdough pizza.
 Other items are available.
 There is also a good selection of beers.

 I have a table reserved from 6:30 usually at the back right, by the windows.
 Just look for the menu on the table that has my name, Abizer, written on it that marks the reservation.